 What is this site all about?
 Penetrating question.
 It's not a blog or tweet.
 Better check this link.

 Whatever you do, keep checking this site.
-This site changes as often as the Drudge Report or a bot-driven tweet, almost.
+This site doesn't change as often as the Drudge Report or a bot-driven tweet, but often enough.
 I expect to be publishing new things all the time, until my personal Statute of Limitations for Octogenarians expires.
 Besides, catching and correcting typos and other boo-boos is ongoing.
 I just now fixed three more.
 You could find keeping tabs on whether I finally recognized and rectified your favorite erratum as exciting as Trump Tweets.

 • Cosmic Dust.
 Re. irreducible complexity of the EPA and the flagellum.
-Link
+New March 4, 2018 Link

 • Short Shrifts 7 -- brand new page!
-More and more Shrifts emerging!
-Link
+More and more Shrifts emerging! latest 6, 2018 Link

 • Short Shrifts 6.
 Friday, March 24, 2017 Link